Advertisement

 How to Get to Lx Factory?

-From the Monastery Dos Jeronimos in Belem, you can take the 201 bus to Lx Factory.
 You could also walk for approximately 30 minutes from Belem.
 It’s a scenic walk if you go on the river path admiring all the views.

 Lisbon’s Night Scene: Bairro Alto and Cais do Sodre